Hash doesn't appear to have a "safe" way to insert an entry that won't clobber another key if it is already there. So

-Updated by atlas (Atlas Prime) over 5 years ago
+Updated by atlas (Atlas Prime) almost 6 years ago

 The name "insert" seems good to me because it implies a new entry and unable to change an old entry.
 But key-value pair must be thought of as an entry too for it to make sense (I guess I get that notion from Java http://docs.oracle.com/javase/7/docs/api/java/util/Map.Entry.html).